Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Introduction

-In the last few decades, survival analysis datasets have dramatically grown in size, from hundreds of data points (e.g., the German Breast Cancer Study Group dataset \citep{schumacher_1994}) to now millions (e.g., customer churn data from the music streaming service \textsc{kkbox}\footnote{\url{https://www.kaggle.com/c/kkbox-churn-prediction-challenge}}).
+In the last few decades, survival analysis datasets have dramatically grown in size, from hundreds of data points (e.g., the German Breast Cancer Study Group dataset \citep{schumacher1994randomized}) to now millions (e.g., customer churn data from the music streaming service \textsc{kkbox}\footnote{\url{https://www.kaggle.com/c/kkbox-churn-prediction-challenge}}).
 We anticipate that in the years to come, survival analysis datasets larger than ones typically encountered today will become the norm.
 Meanwhile, we remark that many survival analysis problems are in high-stakes application domains such as healthcare.
 For such applications, it can be helpful for the survival analysis models used to be interpretable.
-With these large-scale high-stakes applications in mind, in this paper, we propose a new deep survival analysis model called a \emph{survival kernet} that has all of the following properties: \begin{itemize}[itemsep=0.2em,parsep=0em,partopsep=0em] \item highly accurate (achieves concordance indices nearly as high as or higher than the best of the baselines tested in our experimental results) \item scalable (uses a compression technique to construct a test-time predictor that can handle large datasets such as the \textsc{kkbox} dataset) \item interpretable (any data point is represented by a weighted combination of a few clusters, each of which can be visualized---this is somewhat like how topic modeling for text describes each text document in terms of a few topics, each of which can be visualized) \item for a special case of the model, comes with a theoretical guarantee on prediction accuracy (a finite-sample error bound for predicted survival distributions) \end{itemize} In contrast, existing deep survival analysis models that have been developed typically are not easily interpretable (e.g., \citealt{ranganath2016deep,fotso2018deep,chapfuwa2018adversarial,giunchiglia2018rnn,katzman2018deepsurv,lee2018deephit,kvamme2019time,chen2020deep,nagpal2021deep,wu2021uncertainty,zhong2021deep}).
-Instead, to get a deep survival analysis model to be interpretable, \citet{zhong2022deep}, for instance, model a subset of features by a linear model (that is straightforward to interpret) and then model the rest of the features by an arbitrarily complex neural net that they do not aim to interpret or explain.
+With these large-scale high-stakes applications in mind, in this paper, we propose a new deep survival analysis model called a \emph{survival kernet} that has all of the following properties: \begin{itemize}[itemsep=0.2em,parsep=0em,partopsep=0em] \item flexible (model is nonlinear and nonparametric, and achieves concordance indices nearly as high as or higher than the best baselines tested in our experiments) \item scalable (uses a compression technique to construct a test-time predictor that can handle large datasets such as the \textsc{kkbox} dataset; also uses a scalable neural net warm-start initialization strategy) \item interpretable (any data point is represented by a weighted combination of a few clusters, each of which can be visualized---this is somewhat like how topic modeling for text describes each text document in terms of a few topics, each of which can be visualized) \item for a special case of the model, comes with a theoretical guarantee on prediction accuracy (a finite-sample error bound for predicted survival distributions) \end{itemize} In contrast, existing deep survival analysis models that have been developed typically are not easily interpretable (e.g., \citealt{ranganath2016deep,fotso2018deep,chapfuwa2018adversarial,giunchiglia2018rnn,katzman2018deepsurv,lee2018deephit,kvamme2019time,engelhard2020neural,zhong2021deep,danks2022derivative,tang2022soden}).
+Instead, to get a deep survival analysis model to be interpretable, \citet{zhong2022deep}, for instance, model a subset of features by a linear model (that is straightforward to interpret) and then model the rest of the features by an arbitrarily complex neural net that they do not aim to interpret.
 While this sort of interpretability could be valuable, it does not resolve the difficulty of interpreting the part of the model that actually uses the neural net.
-Meanwhile, we are aware of only two existing deep survival analysis models that have accuracy guarantees \citep{zhong2021deep,zhong2022deep}, both of which have only been tested on small datasets (the largest real dataset these authors consider has about two thousand data points).
+Meanwhile, \citet{chapfuwa2020survival}, \citet{nagpal2021deep}, and \citet{manduchi2022deep} have developed deep survival models that are interpretable in the sense of representing data points in terms of clusters, but none of these models have accuracy guarantees.
+Somewhat like using clustering, neural survival topic models by \citet{li2020neural} represents data in terms of ``topics'', where each topic corresponds to specific raw features being more probable and also to either higher or lower survival times; these models again lack accuracy guarantees.
+We are aware of only two existing deep survival analysis models that have accuracy guarantees \citep{zhong2021deep,zhong2022deep}, both of which have only been tested on small datasets (the largest real dataset these authors consider has about two thousand data points) and the theoretical analyses for these models are limited to a special family of neural nets (involving $\ell_0$ and sup-norm constraints) that are not used in practice.
+We summarize how our proposed survival kernet model compares to some representative existing models in Table~\ref{tab:property-comparison}; note that this table is partially based on a similar comparison table by \citet{tang2022soden}.